-Homegrown potatoes are far tastier than shop bought spuds - and they’re great fun to grow too!
+Homegrown potatoes are far tastier than shop bought spuds - and they’re incredibly satisfying to grow.
 Even if you don’t have a large garden or allotment, you can still grow a decent crop in a container on your patio or balcony.

 Potato ‘Cara’ proves extremely reliable in almost any soil.
 This resilient maincrop copes well with drought and shows good resistance to eelworm and blight.
 No wonder it’s such a popular choice with allotment growers.
 The oval tubers are particularly uniform, with attractive red eyes and fluffy flesh that makes great jacket potatoes or chips.

-This late maincrop will store for months!
-Potato ‘Sarpo Mira’ has it all - incredible blight resistance, good slug resistance, and it grows in almost any soil.
-This reliable variety produces heavy crops of red-skinned tubers with a floury texture, making it one of our favourite ‘all rounders’ in the kitchen.
-For the best quality crops, leave the tubers in the ground for an extra 4 weeks after cutting back the foliage.
+Potato ‘King Edward’ has it all - good resistance to scab and slugs, stores well, and is easy to grow.
+This reliable heritage variety produces good crops of pink-skinned tubers with a floury texture, making it one of our favourite roasting potatoes.
+For the best quality crops, leave the tubers in the ground for a few weeks after cutting back the foliage.
 This allows the skins to ‘set’ prior to lifting.

 Held back for planting later in the season, second cropping potatoes are harvested from autumn to Christmas!
 Potato 'Charlotte' is a very popular variety producing pear shaped, yellow skinned, waxy tubers and creamy yellow flesh with first class flavour.
 Delicious hot or cold.

 We hope this has given you plenty of ideas about which varieties to choose.
 If you're new to growing potatoes, visit our comprehensive hub page for expert advice on potatoes.
 Here you’ll find information on how to grow potatoes in the ground or in containers, along with helpful tips on avoiding blight.